weldermarcosxd/imdbDotNetWebApi/README.md

 ## ---- English ---- ##

-This document aims to provide the information needed to develop Enterprise's project Estes documento README tem como objetivo fornecer as informações necessárias para realização do projeto Empresas.
+This document aims to provide the information needed to develop Enterprise's project.

 ### Goal ###
 * Development of an .NET API that meets the requirements of the Project Scope listed below.